Expert Tips for Taking Photos

 • Don’t forget spare batteries for your camera: Bring along at least one spare set of batteries so you don’t miss out on great opportunities to shoot images that come to the fore a little closer to the end of the day.

 • No matter what, disable geotagging on all your devices.
 Posting locations of wildlife can attract poachers, which is probably the last thing you want.
-Here’s a nice site that fills you in on how to do this.

 Remember, being on safari in Africa is supposed to be fun, so don’t stress out over taking pictures that are perfect; instead, focus on taking the best pictures you can while still having fun.